what we’re up to: check out our IG!

 an anti-capitalist, artist-led community project inside a 100-year-old church building that hosts art shows, workshops, and gatherings.

-We're focused on making art accessible and interesting to all and to show human-made artworks that specifically speak to urgent social issues.
+We're focused on making art accessible and interesting to a diverse audience of non-typical art appreciators and to show human-made artworks that specifically speak to urgent social issues.

 What if we gave ourselves permission to make work that was not just appealing to the internet algorithms, but was really saying something?